Early Georgian Portraits Catalogue: George II

 An inscription in gold, on the dais, bottom left: THO: HUDSON.
 PINXIT.

-NPG 670, as confirmed by its provenance, is the portrait commissioned from Hudson by Lord Chief Justice Willes and noted by Vertue, February 1744: ‘a picture at whole lenght of the King put up in the Court of Common pleas—at the expence of Ld.
+NPG 670, as confirmed by its provenance, is the portrait commissioned from Hudson by Lord Chief Justice Willes and noted by Vertue, February 1744: ‘a picture at whole length of the King put up in the Court of Common pleas—at the expense of Ld.
 Ch Justice Wills. is thought very like & a good picture. altho.
 His Majesty did not honour him to set purposely for it—'.
 Another version, signed and inscribed, is at Goodwood.